 Mental Health Awareness Week

-Your emotional and physical needs need to be met well and in balance.
-This could feel stress, anxious, sad or unmotivated because one or more of your 9 emotional needs aren’t being met well, or in balance, or because your innate resources which were designed to help us meet our needs aren’t functioning as they should (this is known as the human givens approach).
+You may experience feeling stressed, worried, sad or unmotivated because one or more of your emotional needs and/or physical needs aren’t being met well, or in balance, or because your innate resources which were designed to help us meet our needs aren’t functioning as they should (this is known as the human givens approach).
 By identifying and addressing the missing needs and learning to make the best use of your resources – your natural guidance system – will allow you to master effective ways to ensure yourself a better future.

 Explore more about the human givens approach